See our guide containing 17 tips on how to get a strong erection and keep it hard.

 In a clinical trial conducted by the National Institute of Health, the assessment showed that 40% of the men regained their erections and 35.5% showed improvement.8

 This study suggests that pelvic floor exercises should be considered as a first-line approach for men seeking long-term resolution of their erectile dysfunction.

 A trim waistline can work wonders for your penis.
-Obesity or being overweight may lead to high cholesterol, higher blood pressure, and a variety of other health conditions that hurt your health.
+Obesity or being overweight may lead to high cholesterol, higher blood pressure, and a variety of other health conditions that hurt your health and your erectile function.

 Losing weight is great for your body and your ability to get an erection.
 You don't have to have the body of a Greek god, but you do have to keep an eye on your blood pressure and heart health.

 If you're having trouble losing weight, seek counsel from your doctor or a nutritionist.

 Testosterone is the male sex hormone responsible for a healthy sex drive and erectile function.
 Low testosterone levels could affect your erections and libido and lead to low sexual desire.9

 Low testosterone levels may also be a sign of a chronic underlying health condition such as type 2 diabetes, heart disease, or obesity.

 If your levels fall below the normal range, your doctor may advise hormone therapy such as testosterone replacement therapy (TRT) or prescribe you an ED medication.